This year Crwth celebrates fifteen years of concert-giving.

-Crwth is a charitable organisation formed in 1999 to promote chamber music, particularly in South and West Wales.
+Formed in 1999 to promote chamber music, particularly in South and West Wales, Crwth is a charitable organisation.

-We aim to develop an audience for chamber music through performances and workshops by a wide variety of professional soloists and ensembles.
+Its aim is to develop an audience for chamber music through performances and workshops by a wide variety of professional soloists and ensembles.

 Crwth (pronounced “crooth”) takes its name from the bowed lyre that was common in Wales until the 19th century.